Every Type of Roller Coaster Explained: The Complete Guide

 The Golden Age of Coasters

-What is the difference between a giga and strata coaster?
+What is the difference between a giga coaster and a strata coaster?